vandanj01/words_per_minute/README.md

 #Technologies Used
 1. Programming Language: Python

-Reason for Selection: Python is widely recognized for its simplicity, versatility, and extensive libraries.
+Python is widely recognized for its simplicity, versatility, and extensive libraries.
 Its support for the curses library makes it an ideal choice for creating text-based terminal applications like the WPM Analyser.

-2. Library: curses
+4. Library: curses

-Reason for Selection: The curses library facilitates the creation of terminal-based applications with enhanced text formatting, real-time input handling, and dynamic content updates.
+The curses library facilitates the creation of terminal-based applications with enhanced text formatting, real-time input handling, and dynamic content updates.
 It is lightweight and perfectly suited for a project that requires real-time updates like a typing test.

-4. Random Module (Python Built-In)
+5. Random Module (Python Built-In)

-Reason for Selection: The random module is used to randomly select typing prompts from a file, ensuring variety and unpredictability in the tests.
+The random module is used to
+randomly select typing prompts from a file, ensuring variety and unpredictability in the tests.

 6. File Handling (open function in Python)

-Reason for Selection: Used to read typing prompt texts from an external file, making the application modular and allowing easy updates to the database of typing texts.
+Used to read typing prompt texts from an external file, making the application modular and allowing easy updates to the database of typing texts.

 8. Hardware: Standard Computer or Laptop

-Reason for Selection: The project is designed to run on any system with a terminal, requiring no specialized hardware.
+The project is designed to run on any system with a terminal, requiring no specialized hardware.
 A standard keyboard and monitor are all that is needed to use the WPM Analyser.

 10. Software: Terminal and Python Environment

-Reason for Selection: Terminals provide a simple, accessible interface for running Python-based terminal applications.
+Terminals provide a simple, accessible interface for running Python-based terminal applications.
 Python can be installed easily on most operating systems, ensuring wide compatibility.